Şehzade Mehmed Selim: Early life

 Şehzade Mehmed Selim was born on 11 January 1870 in the Dolmabahçe Palace.
 His father was Sultan Abdul Hamid II, son of Sultan Abdulmejid I and Tirimüjgan Kadın.
 His mother was Bedrifelek Kadın, daughter of Prince Kerzedzh Mehmed Bey.
 He was the eldest son, and second child born to his father, and the eldest child of his mother.
 He had a sister, Zekiye Sultan, two years younger than him, and a brother Şehzade Ahmed Nuri, eight years younger than him.

 In 1877, Selim and other members of the imperial family settled in the Yıldız Palace, after Abdul Hamid moved there on 7 April 1877.
 His circumcision took place on 17 December 1883, together with Şehzade Mehmed Ziyaeddin, eldest son of Sultan Mehmed V, Şehzade Ibrahim Tevfik, grandson of Sultan Abdulmejid I, and Abdulmejid II, Şehzade Mehmed Şevket and Şehzade Mehmed Seyfeddin, sons of Sultan Abdulaziz.
 Halil Bey Efendi carried out Selim's circumcision.

-Abdülhamid and Mehmed Selim had a turbulent relationship, they not liked each other and notoriously disagreed.
+Abdülhamid and Mehmed Selim had a turbulent relationship.
+They did not like each other and notoriously disagreed.
 This also damaged Abdülhamid's relationship with Bedrifelek and her other children, because, in order not to see Mehmed Selim, he avoided visiting them in their rooms.

-His early education took place in the Prince's School, Yıldız Palace, together with his younger half-brother, Şehzade Mehmed Abdülkadir, and Sultan Abdulaziz's son Abdulmejid.
+Selim's early education took place in the Prince's School, Yıldız Palace, together with his younger half-brother, Şehzade Mehmed Abdülkadir, and Sultan Abdulaziz's son Abdulmejid.
 His tutor was Baha Efendi.
 Ahmed Mazharüddin taught him Persian, and Mehmed Nuri taught him French.
 After graduating from the Prince's School, he was enrolled in the Ottoman Military College.
 He held the rank of Brigradier of the infantry regiment in the Imperial Ottoman Army, and was later promoted to the rank of General.
 He had been allocated a villa on the grounds of the Yıldız Palace.